arshad657/payload-preview-devtools/README.md

-# 🚀 Network Payload & Preview Stitcher
+# 🚀 Payload Preview Devtools

 A lightweight Chrome DevTools extension that captures API request payloads and response previews in a single unified view, enabling developers, QA engineers, and support teams to document, debug, and analyze network traffic more efficiently.